Take the INCOME STATEMENT CHALLENGE and CATAPULT your KNOWLEDGE to the NEXT LEVEL.

 However, Accountants add layers of information such as Gross Profit and Operating Profit in between which are helpful to the readers of an Income Statement and changes the above format a bit (There is more on this coming up).

-The article below first breaks down the landscape of the Income Statement to help you understand each aspect of the Income Statement such as Revenues, Expenses, Gross Profit etc.
+In this article, we first break down the landscape of the Income Statement to help you understand each aspect of the Income Statement such as Revenues, Expenses, Gross Profit etc.